Repeat Credit: Can the course be repeated for credit? If yes, select the Repeat Credit? checkbox and additional required fields will appear.

 Repeat Credit Details: If applicable, enter under what conditions the course can be repeated; e.g., when topic differs; with consent of instructor, etc. *

 If there is no restriction on how many times, or under what circumstances a course can be repeated, select the Repeat Credit? checkbox and leave all other fields blank.

-Credit Limitation Text: If applicable, indicate limitations on credit; examples: *
+Credit Limitation Text: If applicable, indicate limitations on credit; for example: *

-- Only two units of credit for students who have previously taken Sociology 120A.
+- Only 2 units of credit for students who have previously taken Sociology 120A.